 6. Unpleasant Odor

-Unpleasant or foul odor can be embarrassing to talk about to a health professional; however, if you observe any such symptom, you should get it checked immediately as it may be a sign of
+Unpleasant or foul odor can be embarrassing to talk about to a health professional; however, if you observe any such symptom, you should get it checked immediately as it may be a sign of a sexually transmitted disease.

 You can use products that can cover up the odor, but they may not be permanent.
 It is always safer to get the problem checked so you know what is causing the foul smell and you can even take measures to avoid the cause in the future.